JaLi-CZ/SJRako-AI-Lunch-Selector/README.md

     date: Date                      # The date for which the lunch menu is created
     ordered_lunch: Optional[Lunch]  # Stores the lunch that is ordered (if any; only available when loaded via the User class)
-    can_be_changed: bool            # True if the lunches in the menu can still be changed/cancelled
     shared_dish: Optional[str]      # Stores the shared ending of main dishes (if any)
     shared_soup: Optional[str]      # Stores the soup (if it's same for all lunches)